 Smith & Wesson (SWBI) Stock Sinks As Market Gains: What You Should Know

-Heading into today, shares of the firearm maker had gained 7.43% over the past month, outpacing the Consumer Discretionary sector's gain of 1.53% and the S&P 500's gain of 2.55% in that time.
+Prior to today's trading, shares of the firearm maker had gained 6.19% over the past month.
+This has outpaced the Consumer Discretionary sector's gain of 2.37% and the S&P 500's gain of 4.79% in that time.

 SWBI will be looking to display strength as it nears its next earnings release.
-On that day, SWBI is projected to report earnings of $0.62 per share, which would represent year-over-year growth of 588.89%.
-Our most recent consensus estimate is calling for quarterly revenue of $225.30 million, up 45.93% from the year-ago period.
+In that report, analysts expect SWBI to post earnings of $0.62 per share.
+This would mark year-over-year growth of 588.89%.
+Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $225.30 million, up 45.93% from the year-ago period.

-Investors should also note any recent changes to analyst estimates for SWBI.
+Investors might also notice recent changes to analyst estimates for SWBI.
 Recent revisions tend to reflect the latest near-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
 Over the past month, the Zacks Consensus EPS estimate has moved 0.62% higher.
-SWBI is currently sporting a Zacks Rank of #1 (Strong Buy).
+SWBI is currently a Zacks Rank #1 (Strong Buy).

-Looking at its valuation, SWBI is holding a Forward P/E ratio of 6.93.
-This represents a discount compared to its industry's average Forward P/E of 16.6.
+In terms of valuation, SWBI is currently trading at a Forward P/E ratio of 6.81.
+This represents a discount compared to its industry's average Forward P/E of 15.72.

 The Leisure and Recreation Products industry is part of the Consumer Discretionary sector.
-This group has a Zacks Industry Rank of 28, putting it in the top 12% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 25, which puts it in the top 10% of all 250+ industries.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report